Arc- Part of the circumference of a curve. The curved portion of a bend.

 Center-Line Radius- The distance from the center of the curvature to the center-line (axis) of the pipe.

-Chord- The straight distance measured between the centerline points of any two points of a bend.
+Chord- The straight distance between two points on a curve.

 Compression- The forces which thicken the inside wall of the bend.